 Estrogen represents an entire family of female related hormones.
 It helps to reduce heart diseases and controls LDL cholesterol.
 It is often used to prevent hot flashes and mood swings associated with menopause.
 Other benefits include the prevention of heart disease, control of the rapid decline of bone density after menopause, improvement of body composition, protection against Alzheimer’s disease, and stimulation of GH.

-Melatonin is a hormone with powerful antioxidant properties.
+Melatonin is a hormone with powerful antioxidant properties and should be in an article about hgh injections.
 It reportedly has a host of benefits as it boosts the immune system, prevents cancer, improves heart functions, lifts the mood and enhances sleeping patterns.
 Secreted by the pineal gland, melatonin is the timekeeper of the brain and controls the circadian rhythms.
 Doses vary from person to person.
 Low dosages of 0.3 mg to 1 mg can reduce the sleeping time as well as increase the quality of sleep.
 Some people require as much as 60 mg before feeling its effects.
 The recommended starting dosage is 0.5 mg to 1 mg before bedtime.
 An increase of up to 5-10 mg per day is recommended if needed.
 This is contraindicated in pregnant or nursing woman, children, women trying to conceive, people who are on prescription steroids, those who have mental illness, or people with severe allergies or immune system cancers such as lymphoma.

 I. IGF-1 Replacement